tdard/land-cover-segmentation/README.md

 Using SG2LC Land Cover Dataset (modified by Preligens in ENS Challenge) <br>

-To use and download the dataset, you must own an account on [https://challengedata.ens.fr/](https://challengedata.ens.fr/)
+To use and download the dataset, you must own an account on [https://challengedata.ens.fr/](https://challengedata.ens.fr/), and you must participate to the [https://challengedata.ens.fr/participants/challenges/48/](Preligens Challenge 2021).

 # Usage